cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 The Tendermint Core is a high-performance, consistent, flexible, and secure **consensus** module with strict fork accountability.
 It relies on Proof-of-Stake (PoS) with delegation and [Practical Byzantine Fault Tolerance](https://github.com/tendermint/tendermint).
 Participants signal support for well-behaved, reliable nodes that create and confirm blocks.
 Users signal support by staking ATOM or the native token of the respective chain.
 Staking bears the possibility of acquiring a share of the network transaction fees, but also the risk of reduced returns or even losses should the node become unreliable.

-Network participants are incentivized to stake their ATOM with nodes, which are the most likely to provide a dependable service, and to withdraw their support should conditions change.
+Network participants are incentivized to stake their ATOM with nodes, which are the most likely to provide dependable service, and to withdraw their support should conditions change.
 A Cosmos blockchain is expected to adjust the validator configuration and continue even in adverse conditions.

 Only the top 150 nodes by staked ATOM participate in the transaction finalization process as **validators**.
 The privilege of creating a block is awarded in proportion to the voting power a validator has. **Voting power** is calculated as all ATOM tokens staked by a validator and its delegates.
 For example, if a given validator's voting power is 15% of the total voting power of all validators, then the validator can expect to receive the block creation privilege 15% of the time.